40 Reasons Getting Divorced In Your 40s Isn't So Bad

 You'll Realize You Can Do Things That Scare You

 After spending years with a date on your arm, the prospect of doing things alone can be scary.
-However, you might find you actually enjoy those leisure activities more without a spouse you’ve fallen out of love with.
-In fact, a study published in the Journal of Consumer Research revealed that even people who were nervous about doing things like having a drink or going to a museum alone actually enjoyed themselves just as much as those who went with someone.
+However, you might find you actually enjoy those leisure activities more without a spouse you've fallen out of love with.
+In fact, a study published in the Journal of Consumer Research and discussed in the Washington Post revealed that even people who were nervous about doing things like having a drink or going to a museum alone actually enjoyed themselves just as much as those who went with someone.

 You Can Be Sure This Isn't an Impulse Decision

 Getting divorced in your 20s after a bad fight can be an impulse decision.
-Getting divorced in your 40s rarely is.
-When you’re in your 40s, you’re certainly mature enough to make this decision, and are less likely to be hounded by the frequent “are you sure” queries from well-intentioned, but ultimately annoying, friends and family.
+Divorce at 40 rarely is.
+When you're in your 40s, you're certainly mature enough to make this decision, and are less likely to be hounded by the frequent "are you sure" queries from well-intentioned, but ultimately annoying, friends and family.

 It Helps You Realize What You Do Want In a Relationship

 It sometimes takes a bad relationship to discover what constitutes a good one.
 Coming out of a bad marriage in your 40s gives you the perspective you need to start a relationship with a partner who is all the things your ex wasn't, whether you want a good listener or someone with more financial stability.